 Supporting yourself as a caregiver

 Caregiving isn’t an easy job.
 It often involves a lot of uncertainty and a lack of control.
-Studies find that caregiving can take a toll on both the body and mind, and cause a great deal of stress for those who do it on a daily basis.

 When your focus is on your loved one, your own health can suffer.
 Many caregivers say they don’t sleep as well as they should, and they neglect healthy practices like eating a healthy diet and sleeping well.
 They’re also more likely to become depressed and use substances like alcohol or drugs to cope with the stresses of caregiving.